 Social Anxiety Disorder

-Symptoms, Self-Help, and Treatment for Dealing with Social Anxiety
+Symptoms, Treatment, and Self-Help for Social Anxiety

 Many people get nervous or self-conscious on occasion, like when giving a speech or interviewing for a new job.
 But social anxiety, or social phobia, is more than just shyness or occasional nerves.
 With social anxiety disorder, your fear of embarrassing yourself is intense—so intense, in fact, that you may go to great lengths to avoid situations that can trigger it.
 But no matter how painfully shy you may be and no matter how bad the butterflies, you can learn to be comfortable in social situations and reclaim your life.